data-edu/data-science-in-education/_book/06-foundational-skills_2.md

 ```

 ### How to find a package
-As you begin your R learning journey, the bulk of the packages that you will need to use are either already included in base R, or available on CRAN.
+As you begin your R learning journey, the bulk of the packages that you will need to use are either already included when you install R, or available on CRAN.
 [CRAN TaskViews](link) is one of the best resources for seeing what packages are available and might be relevant to your work.
 Other great resources to learn about various R packages are through Twitter (following the #rstats hashtag) as well as through Google searches.
 As R has grown in popularity, Google has gotten significantly better at returning R-related results.